Chair: Andrew Murie,

 Although the following information is drawn from Canada, the problem of impairment-related youth crash deaths appears to be similar in the United States, Australia, Western Europe, the United Kingdom, and other developed countries.

-Young people have, by far, the highest rates of weekly, monthly and total binge drinking, defined as consuming 5 or more standard drinks on a single occasion.
-(In Canada, a standard drink contains 13.46 grams of alcohol).
-Among current young drinkers, over two-thirds acknowledged binge drinking at least once in the past year and, of these, over half reported doing so at least 12 times.
-Young people also have the highest rates of drug use and driving after drug use.
-Furthermore, young drivers tend to be risk takers when compared to older drivers, and have the highest rates of speeding and the lowest rates of seatbelt use.
-Finally, young people have the highest rates of impaired driving charges in Canada.
+Until 2010, young Canadians had by far the highest reported rates of weekly, monthly and total binge drinking, as defined by consuming five or more standard drinks on a single occasion.
+(A Canadian standard drink contains 13.46 grams of alcohol.)
+Although the most recent data is framed in slightly different terms, 16 to 25-year old Canadians still have the highest or among the highest rates of “at-risk drinking”.
+Young drivers also tend to be risk takers in comparison to older drivers, and have the highest rates of speeding, the lowest rates of seatbelt use and among the highest arrest rates for impaired driving.

 The scope of the potential projects should be broadly defined.
 The project should include both beginning drivers (14 – 19 year olds) and young adult drivers (20 – 25 year olds).
 The youth crash problem should be defined to encompass pedestrians, cyclists, and operators of snowmobiles, and ATVs, as well as drivers and passengers.
 While the focus should be on alcohol-related crashes, the increasing rate of drug-impaired driving should be addressed.
 In addition to recommendations relating directly to driving, measures should be proposed to reduce the hazardous patterns of alcohol and drug consumption that generate the impairment-related crash deaths.
 Finally, there is already considerable research on effective countermeasures and more attention should be focused on strategies to ensure that these countermeasures are adopted and implemented.